Indicator for binary options WinProfit80 V3 x2 mod (paid)

 The indicator performs well on any currency pair with high volatility, during the London and American trading sessions (see trading session times).

-The purchase of an option to increase the price ( CALL) is carried out immediately at the moment the green signal arrow appears, with the specified expiration.
+The purchase of an option betting on the increase of the price ( CALL) is carried out immediately at the moment the green signal arrow appears, with the specified expiration.

 If the signal is generated on a higher timeframe (from M15), then the deal can be opened later, as soon as the price returns to the level specified in the signal.

-The purchase of an option to reduce the price ( PUT) is carried out at the moment the red arrow appears, also with the expirations indicated near the entry point.
+The purchase of an option betting on the reduction of the price ( PUT) is carried out at the moment the red arrow appears, also with the expirations indicated near the entry point.

-The big advantage of the indicator is that it never redraws its signals .
-However, many may find it inconvenient that trades need to be opened immediately at the moment the signal arrow is issued.
+The big advantage of the indicator is that it never repaints its signals .
+However, many may find it inconvenient that trades need to be opened immediately at the moment the signal arrow appears.

 To solve this problem, the indicator has a built-in signal panel, which lets us know that an entry signal may soon be formed on a particular currency pair.

-Please note that when filters are turned on, for the indicator to output a signal, all scales on the panel must be lit, otherwise, even if the panel is completely full, the signal will not be output, since such a signal has not passed the filtering you have chosen.
+Please note that when filters are turned on, for the indicator to output a signal, all scales on the panel must be lit, otherwise, even if the panel is completely full, the signal will not occur, since such a signal has not passed the filtering you have chosen.

 Therefore, get ready to enter a trade only at the moment when the panel is already lit in the desired color and the scale is approaching completely filled.